pydata/pydata-sphinx-theme/docs/user_guide/navigation.rst

 Navigation depth and collapsing sidebars
 ========================================

-By default, this theme enables to expand/collapse subsections in the primary sidebar navigation (without actually navigating to the page itself), and this extends up to 4 levels deep:
+By default, this theme enables to expand/collapse of subsections in the primary sidebar navigation (without actually navigating to the page itself), and this extends up to 4 levels deep: